USA and Sweden reach quarter-finals as women's World Cup heats up

 Asked what music he would listen to before facing Germany, Gerhardsson went for some industrial metal.

-On Tuesday the final two quarter-final places will be decided as Italy take on China in Montpellier before European champions the Netherlands meet 2011 World Cup winners Japan in Rennes.
+On Tuesday the last two quarter-final places will be decided as Italy take on China in Montpellier before European champions the Netherlands meet 2011 World Cup winners Japan in Rennes.

 The temperature could be a particular concern in the first of those matches as a heatwave grips much of France.
-In Paris on Monday night, the temperature remained close to 30 degrees Celsius after the match kicked off at 9pm local time and it is set to get hotter in the coming days.
+In Paris on Monday night, the temperature remained close to 30 degrees Celsius (86 Fahrenheit) after the match kicked off at 9pm local time, and it is set to get hotter in the coming days.

-FIFA said that "cooling breaks" may need to be implemented during games to protect players from the effects of the heat.
+FIFA said that "cooling breaks" may be needed during games to protect players from the effects of the heat.

 ?
 2019 AFP